Yamaha YXZ1000R Steering Joints Replacement

 - Torque wrench

 Removing a Yamaha YXZ1000R Steering Joint / Tie Rod End

 Step 1.
 Raise the vehicle and support it on axle stands positioned under the frame, then remove the front wheels.

-NOTE: Don’t work on your side-by-side or any other vehicle using only a jack.
+NOTE: Don’t work on a side-by-side or any other vehicle using only a jack.
 Always make sure the vehicle is safely supported on axle stands.